waico/SKAB/README.md

 - [Slides about the project](https://drive.google.com/open?id=1dHUevwPp6ftQCEKnRgB4KMp9oLBMSiDM)

 # Datasets
 The SKAB v0.9 corpus contains 35 individual data files in .csv format.
 Each file represents a single experiment and contains a single anomaly.
 The dataset represents a multivariate time series collected from the sensors installed on the testbed.
-The [data](data/) folder containes datasets from the benchmark.
+The [data](data/) folder contains datasets from the benchmark.
 The structure of the data folder is presented in [structure](./data/README.md) file.
 Columns in each data file are following:
 - `datetime` - Represents dates and times of the moment when the value is written to the database (YYYY-MM-DD hh:mm:ss)
 - `Accelerometer1RMS` - Shows a vibration acceleration (Amount of g units)
 - `Accelerometer2RMS` - Shows a vibration acceleration (Amount of g units)